ram-gopal-b/NLP_Automatic_Ticket_Assignment/README.md

 # NLP_Automatic_Ticket_Assignment
 Automatic Ticket Assignment using NLP Machine learning and Deep learning Modeling.
-This was Done as a capstone project at the end of a AI-ML Post Graduate Programme.
+This was Done as a capstone project at the end of a AI-ML Post Graduate Programme in 2019-20.